ART & DESIGN

 Overview

 Scroll down to view concept sketches and prototypes.
 Some pieces are available in the L’Enclos online store.
-Purchases fund our ongoing research into perceptual design and consciousness-first inquiry.
+Purchases support the continued development of this work and its broader inquiry into perception, design, and consciousness-first experimentation.

 Project Types